 By far, my favorite local autumnal brew is Rivertown’s Pumpkin Ale.
 Seriously, you need to try it.
 It has a light aroma and just a hint of pumpkiny goodness.
 You can find it at the Rivertown’s own tap room and on tap at various Cincinnati bars and restaurants.
 Also watch for Mt.
 Carmel Brewing Company’s Seasonal Ale, Oktoberfest Marzen from Christian Moerlein , Oktoberfest Ale at the Haufbrauhaus, Hudepohl’s Oktoberfest, and Sam Adams Oktoberfest (brewed here in Cincinnati).

 enough said 🙂

 Whether you believe in ghosts or not, haunted tours of Cincinnati are a good time.
 Not only will you learn about some interesting subjects, you’ll hear some hauntingly good tales of Cincinnati history.
-Music Hall offers haunted tours (they are currently sold out for October but they do offer them all year long – buy early).
-American Legacy Tours offers three separate haunted tours – Queen City is Haunted, Newport is Haunted, and Haunted Covington.
+Don’t miss our complete list of Haunted Houses and Haunted Tours here.